-Optical and NIR imaging data of the 8 o'clock arc were taken with the Wide Field Planetary Camera 2 (WFPC2) and the Near Infrared Camera and Multi-Object Spectrometer (NICMOS) instruments on the Hubble Space Telescope (Proposal No. 11167, PI: Sahar Allam).
+11167, PI: Sahar Allam).
 The 8 o'clock arc is clearly resolved, and was observed in the five filters WFPC2/F450W, WFPC2/F606W, WFPC2/F814W, NIC2/F110W, and NIC2/F160W, which we will refer to as B, V, I, J and H in the following.
-Total exposure times of 4×1100 s per BVI band, 5120 s in the J band, and $4 \times$ 1280 s in the H band were obtained.
-The BVI frames, with a pixel scale of 0.1'', were arranged in a four-point dither pattern, with random dithered offsets between individual exposures of 1'' in right ascension and declination.
-The JH frames, with a pixel scale of 0.075'', were also arranged in a four-point dither pattern, but with offsets between individual exposures of 2.5''.
-In order to resolve the 8 o'clock arc better, the HST images were drizzled to obtain a pixel scale of 0.05''.
-Figure 1 shows the B band HST image of the 8 o'clock arc and defines the images A1 through A4 as indicated.
+Total exposure times of 4×1100 s per BVI band, 5120 s in the J band, and 4×1280 s in the H band were obtained.
+The BVI frames, with a pixel scale of 0.1 arcsec, were arranged in a four-point dither pattern, with random dithered offsets between individual exposures of 1 arcsec in right ascension and declination.
+The JH frames, with a pixel scale of 0.075 arcsec, were also arranged in a four-point dither pattern, but with offsets between individual exposures of 2.5 arcsec.
+In order to resolve the 8 o'clock arc better, the HST images were drizzled to obtain a pixel scale of 0.05 arcsec.
+Fig. 1 shows the B band HST image of the 8 o'clock arc and defines the images A1 through A4 as indicated.
 We performed photometry using the Graphical Astronomy and Image Analysis Tools (GAIA1).
-Table 1 summarises the HST photometry of the images A1-A4.
+Table 1 summarizes the HST photometry of the images A1-A4.

-As an illustration of the power of the multi-wavelength HST data set, we show the I-H (rest frame NUV - B) color image of the arc in Figure 2.
+As an illustration of the power of the multi-wavelength HST data set, we show the I-H (rest frame NUV-B) color image of the arc in Fig. 2.
 To construct this we convolved the WFPC2/F814W image to the same PSF as the NICMOS/F160W band before creating the color image.
-We can see that the substructures of the arc are better resolved in this image; for instance, we can resolve two individual images of the same clump that lie between the A3 and A2 images (see the de-lensed image of the clump shown by a purple dashed ellipse in Figure 13).
+We can see that the substructures of the arc are better resolved in this image; for instance, we can resolve two individual images of the same clump that lie between the A3 and A2 images (see the de-lensed image of the clump shown by a purple dashed ellipse in Fig. 13).